near-examples/chainsig-script/README.md

 With `NEAR_PROXY_CONTRACT="true"` the script will call `sign` method of the proxy contract you deployed using `cargo near deploy`.

-To verify, send some ETH using `yarn start -etx`.

-With `NEAR_PROXY_ACCOUNT="false"` you will not be able to send ETH using the `sign` method of the proxy contract.
+With `NEAR_PROXY_ACCOUNT="false"` you will be calling the NEAR contract from your own NEAR account specified in the `.env`.
+You will only be able to call sign for an EVM transaction that contains the rlp encoded method name `mint`.
 Why?
-Because this would mean any NEAR account can send ETH from the derived account of the proxy contract.
-Oh no!
-The proxy contract protects against arbitrary transactions using this check:
+Because otherwise, any NEAR account could get a valid signature for any EVM transaction for the derived EVM account of the proxy contract.
+This is an example of the [Access Control and Protocol Application Logic](#Access-Control-and-Protocol-Application-Logic) section above.

+### Protect against signing arbitrary EVM transactions:

 ```
 let owner = env::predecessor_account_id() == env::current_account_id();